The Last Warning (1928 film): Casting

 Margaret Livingston, an actress who had also begun her career as a teenager, was cast in the role of actress Evalynda Hendon; her performance in the film helped earn her a role in Universal's The Charlatan, released later that year.
-In the role of Richard Quayle, Leni cast actor John Boles, who subsequently had a minor part in Frankenstein (1931).
-Bert Roach was cast as Mike Brody, the producer who re-stages the play in the film.
-Barbara, an elderly character actress who starred in the original play in which Woodford was murdered, is portrayed by Dutch actress Carrie Daumery.
-This was Daumery's only film credit from the silent era, and her role is likened by Soister and others to that of Flora Finch in The Cat and the Canary, but stripped of any comedic tone.
+In the role of Richard Quayle, Leni cast John Boles, who subsequently played second lead in Frankenstein (1931).
+Bert Roach was cast as Mike Brody, the stage manager who is unmasked at the climax.
+Barbara, an elderly character actress who starred in the original play in which Woodford was murdered, is portrayed by Belgian-American actress Carrie Daumery.
+This was Daumery's only film credit from the early sound era, and her role is likened by Soister and others to that of Flora Finch in The Cat and the Canary, but stripped of any comedic tone.

 Filming

 Principal photography began in August 1928.
 The theater set used in the film had originally been used in the 1925 The Phantom of the Opera starring Lon Chaney, and was located in Universal City, California.